dattali18/Learning-CUDA/04_cuda_threads/README.md

 \end{bmatrix}
 $$

-Now we will break the matrices into smaller submatrices of size $2 \times 2$:
+Now we will break the matrices into smaller sub-matrices of size $2 \times 2$:

 $$
 A = \begin{bmatrix}